expbye/expbye.github.io/blog.md

 # Blog
 This blog will be a play-by-play of the process of building this project.
 This will be written basically stream of consciousness at unpredictable intervals, so don't expect to find anything too useful here.
+Also, more than any other section of the website, this one is written with an audience of one in mind: myself.

 - [Blog](#blog)
   - [Thinking about thinking about things - February 2, 2021](#thinking-about-thinking-about-things---february-2-2021)